vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 Permission denied (publickey,gssapi-keyex,gssapi-with-mic).
 ```

-Let's fix the permissions to `600` with the following command:
+Security first, let's fix the permissions to `600` with the following command:

 ```
 chmod 600 .ssh/id_rsa